AarhusAI/helm-deployments/README.md

 debug connections to models.

 It is also the place to set up guardrails.
-We currently ship with a single custom guardrail that ensures that the context window for Mistral is not "overrunned" by ensureing that the context window is not larger than the model's maximum context window.
+We currently ship with a single custom guardrail that ensures that the context window for Mistral is not "overrunned" by ensuring that the context window is not larger than the model's maximum context window.
 So if you are using another model, you may need to adjust the guardrail configuration.

 Read more about LiteLLM [here](https://docs.litellm.ai/docs/).